Human Services (HMS)

 HMS 527.
 Assessment and Treatment of Substance Abuse.
 3 Hours.

 Evaluation of substance abuse patterns and assessment of various treatment alternatives.
 Process of intervention and various approaches to treatment.
-Course Information: Prerequisite: HMS 525 or equivalent.
+Course Information: Prerequisites: HMS 525 or equivalent.

 HMS 528.
 Dual Diagnosis and Relapse Prevention.
 3 Hours.